 As the homes fade away, the landscape begins to become more natural.
 After all, this is the Nature Coast.
 We cruise through a labyrinth of marshes dotted by islands of the state tree, the Sabal Palm.
 This Florida wilderness is distinctly unique, with its undeveloped wild and scenic ecosystem.
 Hammock and mangrove islands dot the landscape and we also pass a giant osprey nest nestled into a channel marker.
 We gawk at the nest, really a work of art particularly when the newborn babies peak out of the sticks, twigs and branches that form the nest.

 Monkey Island at Homosassa, Citrus County

 The monkeys were added later, moved from a nearby wildlife attraction, and have remained a popular draw to the area (which is otherwise focused on manatee tours).
-They are fed twice daily, and have free run of the island.
+They are fed twice daily and also have free run of the island.

 As we continue westward along the river, the driver increases speed and cranks up the radio.
 We all grin as we enjoy the music, but it is a dolphin that got our attention.
 It began following us, jumping in and out of the waves … a Florida experience we never can get enough of.